VintageGold/Data690_MathML/README.md

 * Don’t push to main: Please establish your own branch off of main.
 * When posting an issue, have a descriptive subject line specifying SQL, Python, or another topic
-* * Ex:  Subject Line:  Python Pandas How to query a dataframe
+* In the subject line please state when you would like feedback/help by
-* In subject line please state when you would like feedback/help by
+* * Ex:  Subject Line:  Python Pandas (2 days from now): How to query a dataframe?
-* We all have expertise. :-) If you have something something to contribute, please respond to keep the conversation going.
+* We all have expertise. :-) If you have something to contribute, please respond to keep the conversation going.
 * All class members should "watch" the class github page and accept automatic emails
 <img src="pics/Capture.PNG" width="5050">